Call us now:

 What is the procedure for obtaining a Long-Term Resident Visa in Thailand?

 Step 1.
-Preparation and Documentation: Gather all the necessary documents, such as proof of financial stability, medical insurance, a medical certificate, a police clearance certificate and a passport with sufficient validity.
+Preparation and Documentation: Gather all required documents, such as proof of financial stability, medical insurance, a medical certificate, police clearance, and a valid passport.
+Ensure the documents meet the specific requirements of the Royal Thai Embassy or Consulate in your country.

 Step 2.
-Submit your application: Submit your visa application and required documents to the nearest Royal Thai Embassy or Consulate in your home country or country of residence.
+Submit your application: Submit your application and documents to the nearest Thai Embassy or Consulate.
+Some locations may require an appointment in advance.

 Step 3.
-Processing your application: The Royal Thai Embassy or Consulate will process your visa application.
-Processing times may vary depending on the embassy or consulate and the volume of applications.
+Processing your application: The embassy or consulate will process your application.
+Processing times vary based on the location and application volume.

 Step 5.
-Travel to Thailand: Once you have received your long-term resident visa, you may travel to Thailand during the validity period of your visa.
+Travel to Thailand: Once you have your visa, you can travel to Thailand within the visa’s validity period.

 Step 6.
-Arrival in Thailand: On arrival in Thailand, you must present your passport with your Long-Term Resident Visa to Thai immigration officials.
+Arrival in Thailand: Present your passport with the Long-Term Resident Visa to Thai immigration officials upon arrival.
+You may be asked to complete an Arrival/Departure Card and undergo a brief interview.

 Step 7.
-Notification of address: Within 24 hours of your arrival in Thailand, you must report your home address to the nearest immigration office or local immigration police station.
+Notification of address: Within 24 hours of arrival, report your address to the nearest immigration office or local police station.
+Failure to do so may result in fines.

 What is the cost of a LTR visa in Thailand?

-The cost of a Long Stay Visa in Thailand can depend on several factors, including the type of visa, the nationality of the applicant and the specific requirements of the application process.
-Specifically, the Non-Immigrant Visa “O-A” (Long Stay), which is one of the most common LTR visas for retirees in Thailand, comes with specific fees.
+The cost of a Long Stay Visa in Thailand depends on several factors, including the type of visa, the applicant’s nationality, and the specific application requirements.
+The Non-Immigrant Visa “O-A” (Long Stay), one of the most common LTR visas for retirees, has specific fees.

-The Non-Immigrant Visa “O-A” (Long Stay) fees are approximately as follows :
+The fees for the Non-Immigrant Visa “O-A” (Long Stay) are approximately as follows:

-• Visa Fee: The Non-Immigrant Visa “O-A” fee was approximately 5,000 Thai Baht (THB) for most nationalities.
-However, fees may vary slightly for different countries, so you must check with the Royal Thai Embassy or Consulate in your home country for the exact fee applicable to your nationality.
+- Visa Fee: The Non-Immigrant Visa “O-A” fee is around 5,000 Thai Baht (THB) for most nationalities.
+However, fees may vary slightly based on the applicant’s country, so it is important to confirm the exact fee with the Royal Thai Embassy or Consulate in your home country.

-• Health insurance: Applicants for the Non-immigrant Visa “O-A” (Long Stay) must have health insurance that meets the standards set by the Thai Immigration Department.
-The cost of health insurance may vary depending on age, coverage limits and pre-existing conditions.
+- Health insurance: Applicants for the Non-Immigrant Visa “O-A” (Long Stay) must have health insurance that meets the standards set by the Thai Immigration Department.
+The cost of health insurance depends on factors such as age, coverage limits, and pre-existing conditions.

-• Other expenses: Besides the visa fee and health insurance, applicants may need to consider other costs associated with the visa application process, such as document certification, translation services and transportation to the Thai embassy or consulate for visa submission.
+- Other expenses: In addition to the visa fee and health insurance, applicants may incur additional costs, such as document certification, translation services, and transportation to the Thai embassy or consulate for visa submission.

-It’s important to note that visa fees and requirements are subject to change, so it’s recommended that you check the latest information on the official website of your country’s Royal Thai Embassy or Consulate or contact them personally for the most up-to-date details regarding the cost of a Visa LTR in Thailand.
+Visa fees and requirements may change over time, so it is recommended to check the latest information on the official website of the Royal Thai Embassy or Consulate in your country or contact them directly for the most up-to-date details regarding the cost of a Visa LTR in Thailand.

 Conclusion

-The LTR Visa offers a unique opportunity for foreign investors, professionals, retirees, and their families to settle in Thailand under beneficial circumstances.
-With a 10-year validity, simplified immigration proceedings, work authorization, and tax incentives (such as a 17% flat rate for experts), the visa is designed to appeal to talent and capital from all over the world.
+The LTR Visa provides a unique opportunity for foreign investors, professionals, retirees, and their families to settle in Thailand under favorable conditions.
+With a 10-year validity, simplified immigration procedures, work authorization, and tax incentives (such as a 17% flat rate for experts), the visa is designed to attract talent and capital from around the world.

-By relaxing requirements in regards to work experience and eligible sectors, Thailand is clearly positioning itself as a competitive destination in Asia.
-For those planning to live, work, or invest in the Kingdom, the LTR Visa provides both stability and attractivity.
+By easing requirements for work experience and expanding eligible sectors, Thailand is positioning itself as a competitive destination in Asia.
+For those planning to live, work, or invest in the Kingdom, the LTR Visa offers both stability and appeal.

-To receive support with your application, our team at Benoit & Partners is here to assist you at every stage.
+For support with your application, our team at Benoit & Partners is here to guide you through every step of the process.

 FAQ